Victim Services Division

-Victim Services offers comprehensive services to victims and witnesses of all types of crimes.
-Assistance is provided from the moment the crime occurs for as long as assistance is needed; there is no cutoff for assistance by the program.
+The Victim Assistance Program offers comprehensive services to victims of all types of crimes.
+Victim Advocates assist victims from all walks of life and experiences, regardless of age, background, and/or immigration status.
+All services are free of charge.
+An advocate can assist you even if a suspect is not identified or if criminal charges have not been filed.
 The Program was created by the passage of Section 13835 et seq. of the California State Penal Code, which mandates local comprehensive centers for victim and witness assistance throughout California.
 In the County of San Diego, this assistance is administered through the District Attorney's Office.

 - Orientation to the Criminal Justice System

 - Court Support

 - Creditor/Employer Intervention